top of page

 In 2002, The Slane Group opened a fully functional, commercial Mod-2 plant in Wales.
 With the experience gained from the Mod-2 design and with an understanding of emerging market drivers, the company decided to design a system, the Mod-3 system, that addresses all future environmental and industry requirements and can operate profitably without subsidies.

-Estech Europe was formed by Jack Allen Group and The Slane Group in 2003 to commercialize the technology throughout the European continent.
+Estech Europe was formed in 2003 by Jack Allen Group and The Slane Group to commercialize the technology throughout the European continent.

 Estech USA, LLC acquired all rights to Remtec’s rights and assets in 2010.
-It was formed to continue the development of the MOD-3 System and to commercialize this novel municipal solid waste (MSW) autoclaving system. first built as a prototype at the University of Alabama in 1992
+It was formed to continue the development of the MOD-3 System and to commercialize this novel municipal solid waste (MSW) autoclaving system.

-During years 2006-2010 in partnership had developed between today’s Estech USA team and the VT Group (IP Licensee), jointly the two companies actively pursued commercialization of the technology in the US and in Europe.
+(IP Licensee).
+Jointly the two companies actively pursued commercialization of the technology in the US and in Europe.

-In 2010 Estech USA was commissioned by Fater s.p.a./Procter&Gamble to develop a special variation on the patented MOD-3 System, now MOD-4 System, to process hygiene products, specifically, used diapers and coincidental medical waste.
+In 2010 Estech USA was commissioned by Fater s.p.a./Procter&Gamble to develop a special variation on the patented MOD-3 System, now MOD-4 System, to process hygiene products, specifically, used diapers and coincidental medical wastes.
 This project successfully commissioned in 2015 and continues to operate.
 P&G is commercializing the MOD-4 System technology with their added improvements.

 bottom of page